-The tenure mix should meet an identified local need, currently as follows and where viable and supported through up-to-date evidence of local need: One third of units will be for social or affordable rent, one third of units will be for shared ownership provision and one third of units will be for low-cost starter homes for sale.
+The tenure mix should meet an identified local need.
+Where viable one third of units will be for social or affordable rent, one third of units will be for shared ownership provision and one third of units will be for low-cost starter homes for sale.